Astrofriend's homepage

 Raspberry Pi5, KStars 64-bit, setup GSPD

-This is what I got, first line (GPS) has time=0, something wrong.
-Rebooted the Raspberry and do it once more:
+This is what I got, first line (GPS) has time=0, it shouldn't be 0, something wrong.

 Raspberry Pi5, KStars 64-bit, setup GSPD

 Only the first line is important, the other four lines comes from internet because it's connected to internet.
-If the GPS work it should have some figures for the time, if 0 something is wrong.
+If the GPS work it should have some figures for the time.
+Chrony choose the time with best quality, if not internet connected it's only GPS there.

 Clean up installation: